 fbpx

-I pulled over at a mid-range hotel in a chain where I hold priority status.
+I pulled over at a mid-range hotel chain where I hold priority status.

 I asked the person at the desk if they offered any “specials” for arriving after 2AM (the parking lot was mostly empty and, at that point, I imagined it was highly unlikely they would sell out for the night, making any sale better than no sale).
 He said, “no.”